RugbyFootballHistory.com

 Carl Mullen signs rugby ball for small boy

-1980 - Bill Beaumont leads England's first Grand Slam for 23 years.
+Bill Beaumont leads England to its first Grand Slam for 23 years (1957).

 Erica Rowe